vivi-kiwi/ViviKiwi/README.md

 - 👀 I’m interested in making games
-- 🌱 I’m currently in Software Engineering Technology at Conestoga College
+- 🌱 I’m currently in Software Engineering Technician at Conestoga College